Nicholas Kotar, Authoris creating novels and stories inspired by Slavic fairy tales and myths

 I'm a father of three kids (and #4 on the way!) living in an economically depressed - but beautiful! - part of America.
 I live here because I’ve dedicated my life to a cause.

 I moved to upstate New York to teach in a small seminary in the middle of nowhere that trains future pastors (who will also make little-to-nothing in their ministry).
 There are only four or five such seminaries in America.
 My background and training uniquely suit this particular school, which frequently ministers to people of Russian background and new immigrants.

 To support my family and supplement my income, I translate books from Russian to English for a rate that usually doesn't get close to the standard rate for translators.
 Oh, and did I mention I conduct a monastery choir?
 They're good, too.
 Listen to a clip:

 It's a wonderfully fulfilling life, but it doesn't pay very well.

 Being a new author with only a few books under my belt also means that hardly anyone knows my work yet.
-I cover all my publishing expenses up front.
+And as an independent publisher, I cover all my publishing expenses up front.